-- 14.2 Appendices 6 and 7 to these Regulations provide further information for the Technical Delegate about the application of the Code of Conduct, Appeal Process, guidelines on sanctions and the Process for Hearing and Determining Any Reported Offence - 14.3 In deciding on the duration of any suspension, the Technical Delegate is limited to the remaining matches in the tournament but, if the Technical Delegate decides that the appropriate penalty may or ought to include the imposition of a suspension that affects matches or should otherwise take effect beyond the conclusion of the competition, the Technical Delegate must, within 3 days of the decision being published, give written notice of the decision to the FIH Chief Executive Officer, who will refer it to the FIH Disciplinary Commissioner to decide on any further period of suspension or other penalty to be imposed. - 14.4 Suspended persons may not enter the field of play or the technical facility areas (including the team benches, coaches' boxes and video tower) until completion of the match or matches comprising the suspension. - 14.5 Subject to Regulation 17 an individual or a team may appeal against any suspension during a tournament.
-At FIH International Events where an FIH Representative has been appointed, the appeal will be referred to an Appeal Jury.
-At an event where there is not an FIH representative, the appeal will be referred to the FIH Chief Executive Officer. - 14.6 Subject to Regulation 17 if an individual or a team wishes to appeal, the Team Manager(s) must give written notice to the Technical Delegate within sixty (60) minutes after the Technical Delegate's decision is published.
-If no appeal is lodged within this period, the decision of the Technical Delegate is final. - 14.7 If an appeal is lodged, the Technical Delegate must immediately inform the FIH Representative and Event Director, if one has been appointed.
-If there is not an FIH Representative or FIH Event Director, the Technical Delegate must advise the FIH Chief Executive Officer.
+- 16.1 The FIH Code of Conduct applies to all participants at this competition. - 16.2 Appendices 4 and 5 to these Regulations provides further information for the Technical Delegate about the application of the Code of Conduct, Appeal Process, guidelines on sanctions and the Process for Hearing and Determining Any Reported Offence. - 16.3 In deciding on the duration of any suspension, the Technical Delegate is limited to the remaining matches in the competition but, if the Technical Delegate decides that the appropriate penalty may or ought to include the imposition of a suspension that affects matches or should otherwise take effect beyond the conclusion of the competition, the Technical Delegate must, within 3 days of the decision being published, give written notice of the decision to the FIH Chief Executive Officer, who will refer it to the FIH Disciplinary Commissioner to decide on any further period of suspension or other penalty to be imposed. - 16.4 Suspended persons may not enter the field of play or the technical facility areas (including the team benches, changing rooms, coaches' boxes and video tower) until completion of the match or matches comprising the suspension. - 16.5 Subject to Regulation 18 an individual or a team may appeal against any suspension.
+The appeal will be referred to an Appeal Jury except that a suspension imposed after the completion of the competition may only be appealed to the FIH Disciplinary Commissioner as specified in FIH Statutes. - 16.6 Subject to Regulation 18, if an individual or a team wishes to appeal, the Team Manager(s) must give written notice to the Technical Delegate within sixty (60) minutes after the Technical Delegate's decision is published using an Official Communication (C67).
+If no appeal is lodged within this period, the decision of the Technical Delegate is final. - 16.7 If an appeal is lodged, the Technical Delegate must immediately inform the FIH Chief Executive.

-15 PROTESTS
+17 PROTESTS